Who Can Domestic Violence Victims Go To For Help?

-If you or someone you know is in immediate physical danger, call 911.
-The police, EMTs, and other first responders are the best people to help protect your physical safety.
+If you or someone you know is in immediate danger, call 911.
+The police, EMTs, and other first responders are best equipped to help protect your physical safety.

 Domestic violence can occur between married couples and intimate partnerships of any kind.
 State laws define family members who can pursue domestic violence charges.